DevNet-Framework/system/README.md

-# DevNet Runtime
+# DevNet Core
-This dependency is the runtime library of **DevNet Framework**, which includes the following Base Class Library:
+This dependency is the core library of **DevNet Framework**, which includes the following Base Class Library:

 - IO Stream
 - Event Delegate